vtos/qanda/README.md

 ## Q&A app made with Laravel + Artisan

 Welcome to Q&A app made with Laravel!
+This app works in CLI only, though can be extended to use any interface (like web or API) due to its decoupled (as much as possible) architecture.
+The essence of this app is creating questions and answering them.
+This is not a full-blown Q&A app, it's a playground to practice some approaches though it's working and can be tried using Docker.

-This guide contains instruction to run the app using Docker and also some reasoning on approaches which were used to implement it.
+The following guide contains instruction to run the app using Docker and also some reasoning on approaches which were used to implement it.

 ## Running with Docker